-Capnostream uses Nellcor's SatSeconds technology to help reduce the number and frequency of false SpO2 alarms.
+CapnostreamTM20p uses the NellcorTM SatSeconds technology to help reduce the number and frequency of false SpO2 alarms.
+The technology works with the SpO2 red urgent alarm limits and not with the yellow caution limits.

 When monitoring upper and lower alarm limits of oxygen saturation, an audible alarm is triggered when one of these limits is violated by as little as one percentage point.
 In traditional alarm management, whenever the %SpO2 level crosses the alarm limit, the alarm sounds every time the limit is exceeded.